agnelx/Exec1_Python/README.md

     import time
     import sys
     import threading
-3.To run from command line please run below command python3 -m pip install psutil (required if not installed in your machine)
+3. To run from command line please run below command python3 -m pip install psutil (required if not installed in your machine)